jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 ## Phase 2: Add JavaScript to Your JSX

 You've already seen that you can add HTML-like syntax to your JSX.
-Now let's add JavaScript.
+Now, let's add JavaScript.
 Curly braces `{}` inside JSX indicate to React that JavaScript will be evaluated.
 You can add any [JS expression][js-expression] to your JSX.

-Above the return in your function you are allowed to use Vanilla JS.
+In your function, you are allowed to use Vanilla JS above the return.

-Add a variable called `favPokemon` and assign it the name of your favorite character or if you don't have one, `Bulbasaur`.
+Add a variable called `favPokemon` and assign it the name of your favorite Pokemon or if you don't have one, `Bulbasaur`.

-Inside the `h1` tag before the word `Showcase` add the variable in curly braces along with an `'s` after the curly braces.
+Inside the `h1` tag before the word `Showcase`, add the variable in curly braces along with an `'s` after the curly braces.

 Notice how you are now adding both HTML and JS in the same code.

 Now create an object literal `pokeCharacterstics` with a `type` and a `move` key.
 Add values to both keys.
 (If you don't have any values you can use `Grass` for type and `Vine Whip` for move.)

-Now place that object inside your return statement below the `h1` tag.
+Now, place that object inside your return statement below the `h1` tag.
 (Remember your curly braces.)

 Take a look in your browser.
 The error that you see indicates that you cannot use a complete object literal inside your JSX.
 You must key into the object.

 Now create an `h2` tag that says something like, **Bulbasaur's type is Grass and